louisdomlavl/louisdomlavl/README.md

 - 👋 Hi, I’m @louisdomlavl
 - 👀 I’m interested in ...
 Python, html, javascript
 - 🌱 I’m currently learning ... geology @ ULAVAL
-- 💞️ I’m looking to collaborate on ... fossil and mineral ressources analysis in marine environment
+- 💞️ I’m looking to collaborate on ... fossil and mineral ressources analysis in marine and coastal environment
 - 📫 How to reach me ... don't

 <!---